aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The above docker command runs the `sc server` softcover command in the container.

-The command first runs the `sc build:html` to build the book html file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `book` html file through port 4000 of the container.
+The command first runs the `sc build:html` to build the `book` html file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `book` html file through port 4000 of the container.

 > The port number 4000 is exposed in the dockerfile.

-Since the docker command maps the container port 4000 to our local port 4000 , we can to navigate to localhost:4000 with our local web browser to view the html content.
+Since the docker command maps the container port 4000 to our local port 4000 , we can navigate to localhost:4000 with our local web browser to view the html content.

 As we change the content of the `chapters` directory the change is detected and the `sc build:html` command is re-run and web server is reloaded, allowing us to instantly preview the output of our changes.